cancerberoSgx/short-jsdoc/TUTORIAL.md

 Types are optional but using them makes your API navigable (easy to learn).

+# Respect the syntax!

+The most common mistake is perhaps not respecting the simple annotation syntax when using multiple @annotations.
+Take for example

+    @class Apple @extends @Fruit Apples are fruits that grows in the forest tiles.

+this is incorrect because the Apple text, this is 'are fruits that grows in the forest tiles.' it will be ignored.
+The right ways would be :

+    @class Apple Apples are fruits that grows in the forest tiles. @extends @Fruit

+Then you just know there are major @annotatios like @module @class @method @param @property that will contain other minor like @extend @static etc.

 #Example 1

 We hope the syntax is clear enough to be learn by reading it: